o-ran-sc/portal-nonrtric-controlpanel/docs/developer-guide.rst

 Start the Control Panel for development
 ---------------------------------------

-To run the Control Panel locally for development , follow the steps below.
+To run the Control Panel locally for development, follow the steps below.

 First, fetch the latest code from `gerrit <https://gerrit.o-ran-sc.org/r/admin/repos/portal/nonrtric-controlpanel>`_ and go in to the frontend folder in the repo: